nihaldas007/Multifunctional-Tester-with-ESP32/README.md

 ---

-# 🔌 ESP32 Multi-Function Voltameter
+# 🔌 ESP32 Multifunctional Tester

 A DIY digital multimeter made with an **ESP32** and a **0.91" OLED display**.
 This compact voltameter provides various electronic test features such as:
 - 📐 **Voltage Measurement**